thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 #### Vendor Prefixes

-Avoid using vendor prefixes in authored stylesheets when possible.
+Avoid using vendor prefixes in authored style sheets when possible.

 Instead use Autoprefixer, https://github.com/postcss/autoprefixer, in your build script to add these automatically.